Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $822,039

-Conkling Park is a small South Lake Coeur d’Alene community with strong appeal for buyers who want a recreational setting, lake access, and a quieter atmosphere.
-It is not a high-volume housing market, but it is highly attractive to buyers focused on lifestyle and scenery.
+Conkling Park is a small South Lake Coeur d’Alene community with strong appeal for buyers who want recreation, lake access, and a quieter atmosphere.
+It is not a high-volume housing market, but it attracts buyers focused on scenery and lifestyle.

-This area is especially appealing for those looking for a seasonal property, a retreat-like environment, or a more laid-back lakeside lifestyle in North Idaho.
+It is especially appealing for those looking for a seasonal property, a retreat-like environment, or a more laid-back lakeside setting in North Idaho.

 Rockford Bay